 School Office use only

+School Office use offiy

 Date Request Received

 Date Decision made

 Date response sent

 SCHOOL OFFICE USE ONLY

 Percentage Attendance (to date): Attendance in previous year:

 Number of days requested: Previous days unauthorised absence: (including previous holidays)

 Previous days authorised absence: (exclusing illness) Previous sickness days:

 Number of days authorised (for this request) Number of days unauthorised: (for this request)

 FPN required: Yes Bromcom updated:

 Signed: Dated:

-LOXWOOD PRIMARY SCHO OL WITHDRAWAL FROM LEARNIN IG

-LOXWOOD PRIMARY SCHO OL WITHDRAWAL FROM LEARNIN IG
+LOXWOOD PRIMARY SO CHOOL WITHDRAWAL FROM LEARNING

 Child's Name:

-Child's Name:

-Child's Name: Has not been authorised during term time and this should be avoided as unauthorised absence.
-95%. • reasonably been scheduled at another time at that required for the 'unavoidable and excessions. if at all
+Dates requested as absence from learning:

-Child's Name: Has not been authorised during term time and this should be avoided as unauthorised absence.
-95%. • reasonably been scheduled at another time that required for the 'unavoidable and exceptional circumstances'. if at all
+Has been authorised Has not been authorised

+possible.
+They will automatically be Previous/current attendance is less t The 'once in a lifetime' event could h days during term time and this should be avoided if at all classed as unauthorised absence. than 95%. • have reasonably been scheduled at another time. ceeds that required for the 'unavoidable and exceptional event'.

+SIGNED: